-Steampunk, though unpopular, is one of the most interesting home design styles around.
+Steampunk, though niche, is one of the most interesting home design styles around.
 If you decide to go for it, go big!
 Never miss a thing, even your aquarium!

 A steampunk aquarium just suits the theme well – water, industrial-themed accessories, machinery, pipes, and tubes.
 If at this point, the ultimate steampunk hero Jules Verne’s 20,000 Leagues Under the Sea or Nautilus is coming to mind, you’re on the right track!